-Course work builds on baccalaureate research education to prepare advanced practice nurses to critically evaluate and disseminate research findings and implement evidence-based practice guidelines that improve quality initiatives and health outcomes for patients.
+Course work builds on baccalaureate research education to prepare advanced practice nurses to critically evaluate and disseminate research findings and implement evidence-based practice guidelines that improve quality initiatives and health outcomes for patient.
 Students will identify practice and health care systems problems that require study in their area of practice which will serve as a foundation for the capstone research project.
 Advocacy for ethical conduct of research from a Christian worldview will be emphasized.
-Prerequisites: BIO 554, MAT 502, NUR 590.
+Prerequisites: NUR 590, MAT 302 or equivalent

-NUR 609 ADVANCED NURSING CARE OF ADULTS II (4 hours)
+NUR 609 ADVANCED NURSING CARE OF ADULTS II (3 hours)

 Course work will explore the underlying pathophysiology, assessment, diagnosis, and management of acute and chronic illnesses relevant to the care of adults.
 From a Christian perspective, emphasis will be placed on clinical prevention and promotion of healthy lifestyles.
 Students will synthesize knowledge of physical assessment and interpretation of diagnostic and laboratory findings to determine differential diagnoses and coordinate with the multidisciplinary team to develop a comprehensive plan of care that appropriately incorporates pharmacologic and non-pharmacologic therapy.
-Prerequisites: NUR 510, NUR 512.
+Prerequisite: NUR 550